-mr. Dirk Schaap
+Dirk Schaap

-Dirk Schaap studied Dutch law at the University of Amsterdam and graduated in a constitutional subject.
+Dirk Schaap studied Dutch law at the University of Amsterdam and graduated in a constitutional law subject.
 Subsequently, he has been working continuously as an attorney in Rotterdam, firstly at Wybenga Advocaten and from 1 March 2017 with Inigo Advocaten.
-From 1990, he has been working in the field of regular immigration law and social insurance law.
+From 1990, he has been working in the field of regular migration law and social insurance law.
 There are also other areas of administrative law that he takes on occasionally, such as cases on disability transport, pardoning, or subsidies.

 Memberships:

-Meijers Committee, standing committee of experts on international immigration, refugee and criminal law, Working Group on Legal Aid in Immigration Affairs (WRV), The Netherlands Association of Specialised Immigration Lawyers (SVMA), Knowledge Network Social Security.
+Working Group on Legal Aid in Immigration Affairs (WRV), The Netherlands Association of Specialised Immigration Lawyers (SVMA), Knowledge Network Social Security.

 Jurisdictions: